-- Employment information related to collective bargaining, administration of collective agreements and the employment relationship (including but not limited to employer, application material, classification, wages, benefits, duties performed evaluations, grievance and other legal complaint-related information, correspondence, investigation records etc.)
+- Employment information related to collective bargaining, administration of collective agreements and the employment relationship (including but not limited to employer, application material/resumes, transcripts, job/position/classification, wages, benefits, duties performed performance evaluations, discipline, grievance and other legal complaint-related information, correspondence, investigation, records.)

 Who is responsible for protecting the personal information collected, used and disclosed by ONA?

 Why does ONA collect, use or disclose personal information?